JovanKaruna/Simple_Calculator/README.md

 # Tubes_OOP_Calculator
-This project is to make a calculator with GUI using Object-Oriented Programming
+This project is used to make calculator with GUI using Object-Oriented Programming

 ## Using
 We are using ... language and ... framework